 This is the risk that it is difficult or expensive to replace existing loans as they fall due.
 This risk is recorded on the Authority's risk register and monitored on a regular basis.
 The Authority manages a small portfolio of loans from the public works loan board.
 The Authority operates well within the borrowing limits set as part of its treasury management and prudential indicators.
 This limits the risk that the Authority may not have the capacity to renew a loan.
 The risk that interest rates may increase is monitored in conjunction with treasury management advisors and borrowing can be undertaken ahead of need if interest rates are favourable.
-A loan of £1.5m is due to mature in 2016/17.
 There is not considered to be a significant refinancing and maturity risk.